-The Mindful Mona Lisa: Bridges of Peace and Understanding
+The Mindful Mona Lisa: Perspective, Weaving, and Networks of Sustainability

 Francis Bacon’s Novum Organum (1620) is one of the most influential scientific texts of the early modern era.
 Interestingly, in the context of this blog’s novel hypothesis that the Mona Lisa may be an allegory of “Esperienza” -- Italian for both experience and experiment -- Bacon’s tract uses the word “experience” over thirty times, including examples like this: